 At this home in Concord, MA the owners would like to update their existing brick fireplace with a new granite stone surround.
-They are also interested in removing the raised hearth and setting the new one flush with the floor to open up more space in the room.
+They are also interested in removing the raised hearth and setting the new hearth flush with the floor to open up more space in the room.

-So first we remove the brick hearth and install the new granite hearth in the old footprint.
+First we remove the brick hearth and install the new granite hearth in the old footprint.
 We are able to remove enough brick to get the new hearth perfectly even with the floor as desired.

 Next we install the granite facing for the fireplace.
 The granite we use is a ~1″ thick stone sold as paving stones, but makes for good veneer as well.
 We are able to use standard sized stones from the stoneyard which we cut to fit on-site.
 A high bond mortar adheres it to the wall, and we set the stones very tightly as to hide the joints.